PrimaveraDeveloper/lithium/howto/howto-use-taskbox.md

 ## Startup

-To configure the task box you will also need to customize the microservice startup logic.
+To configure the taskbox you will also need to customize the microservice startup logic.

-First, override `AddAdditionalServices()` to add the task box service:
+First, override `AddAdditionalServices()` to add the taskbox service:

 ```csharp
 protected override void AddAdditionalServices(IServiceCollection services, HostConfiguration hostConfiguration)